Visualization for Human-Centered AI Tools: Abstract

 \section{Abstract}

 Human-centered AI (HCAI) puts the user in the driver’s seat of so-called \textit{human-centered AI-infused tools} (HCAI tools): interactive software tools that amplify, augment, empower, and enhance human performance using AI models.
 We discuss how interactive visualization can be a key enabling technology for creating such human-centered AI tools.
-To validate our approach, we first interviewed HCI, AI, and Visualization experts to define the characteristics of HCAI tools.
-We then present several examples of HCAI tools using visualization and use the examples to extract guidelines on how interactive visualization can support future HCAI tools.
+To validate our approach, we surveyed the existing literature on HCI, AI, and visualization and interviewed researchers in relevant fields to define the characteristics of HCAI tools.
+We then present several examples of HCAI tools using visualization and use the examples to extract guidelines on how interactive visualization can support future HCAI tool research and development.

 \ccsdesc[500]{Human-centered computing~Visualization} \ccsdesc[500]{Human-centered computing~HCI design and evaluation methods} \ccsdesc[500]{Human-centered computing~Visualization theory, concepts and paradigms} \ccsdesc[500]{Human-centered computing~HCI theory, concepts and models}